 According to an assessment by operator FAR Limited, the L6 area has potential to contain approximately 3.7 billion barrels of oil or 10.2 trillion cubic feet of gas prospective resources on a gross, un-risked, best estimate basis.

 The three prospects covered by new 3D seismic (Kifaru, Kifaru West and Tembo) have combined potential for approximately 630 million barrels of oil on an un-risked, best estimate, undivided 100% basis.

-The details of the prospective resource estimates are shown in Table 1 below:
+The details of the prospective resource estimates as announced 27 February 2013 are shown in Table 1 below:

 Based on the new 3D data three prospects have been mapped, Tembo, Kifaru and Kirfaru West, with prospective oil equivalent resources of 327, 178 and 130 million barrels respectively (un-risked best estimate, 100% basis).

 In a gas-only case the respective volumes are 807, 517 and 388 billion cubic feet.
 The chance of a gas discovery have been assessed at 21%, 19% and 18% respectively.